mietek/haskell-on-heroku-website/pages/tutorial/index.md

 > ---------------------|---
 > _Expected time:_     | _<1 minute_

-In this step, Halcyon restores the tutorial app’s _install directory_ by extracting an archive downloaded from _public storag,_ which is an external cache for previously-built apps and dependencies.
+In this step, Halcyon restores the tutorial app’s _install directory_ by extracting an archive downloaded from _public storage,_ which is an external cache for previously-built apps and dependencies.

-All downloaded archives are cached in the Halcyon _cache directory,_ which is part of the Heroku [build cache](https://devcenter.heroku.com/articles/buildpack-api#caching).
+All downloaded archives are cached in the Halcyon _cache directory,_ inside the Heroku [build cache](https://devcenter.heroku.com/articles/buildpack-api#caching).

 The correct archive to restore is determined by calculating a _source hash_ of the app’s _source directory._